santimber/web_agent/README.md

 # GAIA Benchmark LangGraph Agent

-A LangGraph-based AI agent for answering questions using web search, Wikipedia, and web scraping capabilities.
+A LangGraph-based AI agent for answering questions using web search, Wikipedia, and web scraping capabilities, in line with GAIA benchmarks.

 ## Features